vaestvita/freepbx_sms_notifications/README.md

-# FreePBX SMS message sender
+# FreePBX SMS notification sender
-Send your SMS-message from FreePBX to your SMS Gateway (eg. MacroDroid, Goip SMS server)
+Send your SMS-notification from FreePBX to your SMS Gateway (eg. MacroDroid, Goip SMS server)

 Capabilities:
 1. Sending an SMS business card to your clients after a call